Bim logo 2021 color

 PRESENTED BY

-This summer, families will be invited to visit Kern County library branches between July 7 – August 2, 2025 to watch dance performances based upon a children’s book.
+This summer, families will be invited to visit Kern County libraries, schools, and community centers between July 6 – August 1, 2026 to watch dance performances based upon a children’s book.
 To further enhance learning, children will also learn a short dance that coincides with the book’s theme and create an accompanying craft to promote role playing.

 The Books in Motion program is intentional about building home libraries and promoting daily reading adventures.
 Participating children can collect all of the books by visiting one of each of the performances to receive a FREE book at the completion of the show.